- UK’s favourite long distance cycle route

 - Meals: Breakfast

-Penrith follows, before you continue on to Edenhall and Langwathby.
+The next stop will be at Penrith before you continue on to Edenhall and Langwathby.
 From here the route gets a little harder as you reach Hartside Pass (580 metres).
 If you know anyone who has done the C2C, this is ‘THE’ climb!
 Take a moment to stop and admire the spectacular views before we set off to our night’s rest in Alston.

 - Meals: Breakfast